Record Site Plan of Mary Ann Site 1950

-Site Had 2 Large Drainage Ditches & Each Drainage Ditch
+Mary Ann Site Had 2 Large Drainage Ditches & Each Drainage Ditch Had

 Many Discharge Pipes flowing into each ditch.

-Then Flows Under Burtonwood Road & Through Mary Ann
+This Then Flows Under Burtonwood Road & Through Mary Ann Woods.

-discharge pipe system is along the drainage ditch in
+The discharge pipe system is along the drainage ditch in front of demolished

 and 1/2" & 2" steel pipe with threaded pipe fittings.